Montana Electrical License: How to Become an Electrician in Montana

-Montana State University- Northern in Havre features a unique associate degree program in electrical technology, combined with the State of Montana’s apprenticeship program.
+Montana State University- Northern in Havre features an associate degree program in electrical technology, combined with Montana’s apprenticeship program.

 On-the-Job Experience: While on the job, you'll gain an understanding of electrical standards, as well as math and scientific principles.
 Electricians need keen eyesight and good hand-eye coordination, as well as proper time management skills.
 They also need to have good customer service skills, be able to work independently, have good physical endurance, and use logical problem-solving techniques.
 Electricians also learn how to read blueprints, circuit diagrams, and other technical documents.

 Montana Electrician Licensing Exam Details

 In addition, journeyman electrician candidates can pay the state licensing board an additional $50 fee to legally start working as a temporary journeyman while they wait to take the test.

 Both residential and journeyman electrician candidates must pay a $70 exam fee and pass the appropriate test with a score of at least 75%.

 The journeyman electrician exam is open-book and contains 60 questions you must answer within three hours.
 Exam topics include: